tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into if average size variable increases or decrease performance based on size (kind of irrelevant now with CPU usage being better I just want to document it right)
 - [ ] Look into adding corsair and other keyboards manufactures color API's into the color system, I do not have a full RGB (Mine only does green) so I will need a guinea pig
 Bugs
+- [ ] Multiple values below of above the cutoff for can lead to multiple of the same color, however just shifting everything by the cutoff amount could also result in a color being the same as well, I think I will rewrite the cutoff to look for dupes and if there are the add more colors
 - [ ] When spotify isn't running there is a lot of log spam, I think this is from the plugin and not my misuse of it hopefully I can turn it off
 - [ ] When using songs that are in the cloud on iTunes images do not work, I think this is an issue with iTunes and not me
 - [ ] Album art color fetch runs when a genre color will end up being decided (Not as big a deal as I figured it would be, blur takes up way more cpu time)